-The hotel has a 24 hour cancellation policy, this means that you have until 2pm PST the day prior to check in to cancel your reservation free of charge.
+The hotel has a 48 hour cancellation policy, this means that you have until 2pm PST TWO days prior to check in to cancel your reservation free of charge.
 Cancellations made after this time are subject to cancellation fee of 1 nights accommodation plus taxes per room.

 Vancouver enjoys a relatively mild climate and although we are known as a rainy city we do see our share of beautiful weather.
 Vancouver experiences about 166 rain days per year.
 Generally we experience light rain for extended periods as opposed to heavy rain for shorter periods.
 When visiting Vancouver it doesn’t hurt to bring both your umbrella and your sunglasses.